OfficeDev/Office-Add-in-samples/Samples/auth/Outlook-Add-in-SSO-events/README.md

 1. Replace the `Enter_client_secret_here` placeholder value with the client secret you generated as part of the app registration process.
 1. Save your changes.

-## Provide user consent to the app

-If you want to try the add-in using a different tenant than the one where you registered the app, you need to complete this step.

-You have two choices for providing consent:

-- All users.
-Use an administrator account and consent once for all users in your Office 365 tenant.
-- Single user.
-Use any account to consent for just that user.

-### Provide admin consent for all users

-If you have access to a tenant administrator account, this method allows you to provide consent for all users in your organization.
-This is convenient if you have multiple developers that need to develop and test your add-in.

-1. Browse to `https://login.microsoftonline.com/common/adminconsent?client_id={application_ID}&state=12345`, where `{application_ID}` is the application ID shown in your app registration.
-1. Sign in with your administrator account.
-1. Review the permissions and click **Accept**.

-The browser will attempt to redirect back to your app, which may not be running.
-You might see a "this site cannot be reached" error after clicking **Accept**.
-This is OK, the consent was still recorded.

 ### Provide consent for a single user